Symptoms associated with Uterine Fibroids

 During pregnancy the growth of fibroids due to oestrogen stimulation may cause them to outstrip their blood supply and they may die.
 This produces severe pain lasting weeks in the abdomen and can be a difficult diagnostic problem.
 Rarely fibroids may spontaneously die, not in the pregnancy situation, and again this is a cause of pelvic pain which can be severe.
 In the case of fibroids which spontaneously die, eventually the symptoms will regress spontaneously.

 Patients should have fibroid embolisation at an earlier stage

-Patients should be having fibroid embolisation much earlier.
+Patients should be having fibroid embolization much earlier.
 Unfortunately, patients are being treated for their fibroids at an unnecessarily late stage.
-When fibroids are requiring treatment, in other words, symptomatic but relatively ‘small’, fibroid embolisation frankly is a piece of cake.
+When fibroids are requiring treatment, in other words, symptomatic but relatively ‘small’, fibroid embolization frankly is a piece of cake.
 The patient’s post procedural symptoms e.g. pain are much less, the fibroids are all killed at one hit and the cure is permanent.

 In the past the only treatments available were major surgery and therefore gynaecologists understandably were reluctant to advocate the surgery until the situation became really pretty desperate.
 Unfortunately, this is still the case.

 It is increasingly the view that embolization is a simple procedure which should be undertaken early in the course of the disease once the patient becomes symptomatic or the fibroids are demonstrated to be growing and it is wrong that this method of treatment is being withheld from patients or that patients are simply not being told that fibroid embolization exists, despite the recommendations of both the Colleges of Radiology and Obstetrics and Gynaecology in this country and in the United States and also the fact that it has been passed as a routine procedure by NICE in 2007 and given an A rating treatment under the National Health Service.